 For large amounts of crabgrass in your lawn, the most efficient way to kill it is to mix a selective, post-emergent herbicide with a surfactant and spray the patches where crabgrass is rampant.

-- For buffalograss, Kentucky bluegrass, and perennial ryegrass, use a product containing mesotrione.
+- For buffalograss, Kentucky bluegrass, and perennial ryegrass, you can either use a product containing quinclorac or Mesotrione or both.

-- For St. Augustine grass and centipedegrass, use Celcius, an herbicide explicitly labeled for these two turfs.
+- For St. Augustine grass and Centipedegrass, use Celsius, an herbicide explicitly labeled for these two turfs.

 Spot-treating with glyphosate